PhilMele/M1Project/README.md

    The icons used are taken from Font Awesome free section.

-   ### 3.6 Carousel <a name="gallery-page"></a>
+   ### 3.6 Carousel <a name="carousel-page"></a>
    A boostrap carousel is used in `local_business.html` and `public_sector.html`.

-   It is handler through .our-customer-container which sets the following properties: `display`, `margin`, `justify-content` and `align-items`.
+   It is handled through .our-customer-container which sets the following properties: `display`, `margin`, `justify-content` and `align-items`.

    Addition boostrap classes are such as `data-bs-ride` and `slide`, allowing the carousel to images. `data-bs-ride` is important as without it images would outgrow their container during the "slide" phase to then resize to their desired shape.
 This is astetically not pleasing and `data-bs-ride` solved this problem.

    **Missing feature**: when going to screen above 769px, the carousel container is no longer set to a width of 100%.
 As a result, we can see the 6 images being displayed at once during the "slide" transition.
 I did not find a way to only display 3 at once.

    ### 3.7 Contact Us Form <a name="contact-us-form"></a>
-   This form can be reached a site user clicks on a "Send Email" button.
+   This form can be reached if a site user clicks on a "Send Email" button.

    Upon clicking, user is redirected to contact_us.html where a form a displayed.

-   The form requires the following field a mandatory using `required`: first name, last name, email address, identity through a drop down menu (platform user, local business or public sector) and a message.
+   The form requires the field as mandatory using `required`: first name, last name, email address, identity through a drop down menu (platform user, local business or public sector) and a message.

    `.width-control-form` is used to control the width of fields depending on screen size.